richardartoul/molecule/README.md

 2. The codec for interacting protobuf streams was lifted from this [protobuf reflection library](https://github.com/jhump/protoreflect).
 The code was manually vendored instead of imported to reduce dependencies.

 ## Dependencies
-The core `molecule` library has zero external dependencies, although the go.sum file does contain some dependencies introduced from the tests package, however, those should not be included transitively when using this library.
+The core `molecule` library has zero external dependencies.
+The go.sum file does contain some dependencies introduced from the tests package, however, those *should* not be included transitively when using this library.